EDB Klio Operator Helm Chart v0.0.15

 Inspecting the Chart

-Before installing, you can download the Helm chart to inspect its contents, review the default values, and understand what resources it will create:
+You can download the Helm chart to inspect its contents, review the default values, and understand what resources it will create:

 Configuration Reference